Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Customizable Standalone Mode Parameters

-You can customize these Standalone mode parameters in the Acceptance Devices app:
+You can customize these Standalone mode parameters for the Acceptance Devices app:

 Additional transaction types